HuyaneMatsu/scarletio/README.md

 Scarletio is a coroutine based concurrent Python library using modern `async / await` syntax.
 Originally inspired by asyncio.

-One of the core concept of the library, that event loops should not intercept with synchronous code execution.
-When an event loop is started it will not block the control flow.
-Instead it provides you various synchronization tools to start new asynchronous procedures and to retrieve their result cross environment.
+One of the core concepts of the library is that the event loops should not intercept with synchronous code execution.
+When an event loop is started it will not block the control flow, instead it provides you various synchronization tools to start new asynchronous procedures and to retrieve their results cross environment.

 You can experiment with scarletio in the REPL:
 ```